apache/spark/docs/streaming-programming-guide.md

 We have already taken a look at the `ssc.socketTextStream(...)` in the [quick example](#a-quick-example) which creates a DStream from text data received over a TCP socket connection.
-Besides sockets, the StreamingContext API provides methods for creating DStreams from files and Akka actors as input sources.
+Besides sockets, the StreamingContext API provides methods for creating DStreams from files as input sources.

 - **File Streams:** For reading data from files on any file system compatible with the HDFS API (that is, HDFS, S3, NFS, etc.), a DStream can be created as: